3D film: Audience decline in theaters & 3D streaming (2011–present)

 Studios are also using 3D to generate additional income from films that are already commercially successful.
 Such re-releases usually involve a conversion from 2D.
 For example, Disney has reissued both The Lion King and Beauty and the Beast, with plans to add some of its other well-known titles.
 Titanic has also been modified for 3D, and there are also plans to similarly present all six Star Wars films.

 Jeffrey Katzenberg, a producer of 3D films and one of the leading proponents of the format, blames oversaturation of the market with inferior films, especially ones photographed conventionally and then digitally processed in post-production.
 He claims that such films have led audiences to conclude that the format is not worth the often much higher ticket price.
 Daniel Engber, a columnist for Slate, comes to a similar conclusion: "What happened to 3-D?
 It may have died from a case of acute septicemia—too much crap in the system."

 Film critic Mark Kermode, a noted detractor of 3D, has surmised that there is an emerging policy of distributors to limit the availability of 2D versions, thus "railroading" the 3D format into cinemas whether the paying filmgoer likes it or not.
 This was especially prevalent during the release of Prometheus in 2012, where only 30% of prints for theatrical exhibition (at least in the UK) were in 2D.
 His suspicions were later reinforced by a substantial number of complaints about Dredd from those who wished to see it in 2D but were denied the opportunity.
-In July 2017, IMAX announced that they will begin to focus on screening more Hollywood tentpole movies in 2D (even if there's a 3D version) and have fewer 3D screenings of movies in North America, citing that moviegoers in North America prefer 2D films over 3D films.
+In July 2017, IMAX announced that they would begin to focus on screening more Hollywood tentpole movies in 2D (even if there's a 3D version) and have fewer 3D screenings of movies in North America, citing that moviegoers in North America prefer 2D films over 3D films.

+In 2024, 3D films in 4K HDR became available to home media for the first time, with the launch of the visionOS operating system offering two services to access movies in such formats: Apple TV and Disney+.
+Some films were also offered in high frame rate (48fps), such as Avatar: The Way of Water.
+Other 3D media shot in 8K with a 180-degree view was also made available under the moniker "Apple Immersive Video."

+In 2025, 3D films became available to Android XR devices via the Google TV service, starting with the Samsung Galaxy XR.